jpresern/measure_features/README.md

 2) **Measuring**:
 script offers measuring of two qualities, accessible via console interaction.

-a) Area measurement: Click on the edges of the area you would like to measure.
+* Area measurement: Click on the edges of the area you would like to measure.
 Accept the measurements.
 Inside of the "Area measurement" is a "feature counter", allowing user to count elements inside the area.
 Density is computed.

-b) Length measurement: Click two points between which you would like to measure distance.
+* Length measurement: Click two points between which you would like to measure distance.

 3) **Saving results**:
 A file dialog opens and prompts for the file name and location.
 Saving produces two files with the same name:
-    1) .csv, which contains results, measurements and all other info required for restoring the measuring session (not implemented yet)
+    * .csv, which contains results, measurements and all other info required for restoring the measuring session (not implemented yet)
-    2) .pdf, which contains image with measured regions, elements drawn in. .pdf is layered and can be further edit in varios vector manipulating software.
+    * .pdf, which contains image with measured regions, elements drawn in. .pdf is layered and can be further edit in varios vector manipulating software.